cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/service.rst

    * - Status Codes
      - Description
    * - ``503 Service Unavailable``
-     - The Service is unavailable.
+     - The service is unavailable.
 For example, it may not yet have been started.

-Other responses are defined by the Service's method.
+Other responses are defined by the service's method.

 .. rubric:: Example
 .. list-table::